skyrim-multiplayer/skymp/docs/docs_skyrim_platform.md

     leave(ctx) {}
   });

   // Good.
-No JS is triggered until selfId in range `[minSelfId..maxSelfId]` found and event name matches `"*"` wildcard hooks.sendAnimationEvent.add({
+No JS is triggered until selfId in range `[minSelfId..maxSelfId]` found and event name matches `"*"` wildcard.
+The * wildcard must be used alone: for example, the *Sleep* pattern won't work since it uses two.
+An exception will be thrown instead. hooks.sendAnimationEvent.add({
     enter(ctx) {
       printConsole("Player's anim:", ctx.animEventName);